 We would do well to remember the message that Peter preached, “Salvation is found in no other name under heaven.”
 (Acts 4:12)

 Even the beneficiary of yesterday’s vote, the President himself, realizes that we are placing too much either on him or opposed to him when he pointed out that “we are the ones we’ve been waiting for!”
-I would say actually that is another.
+I would say that actually is another.
 A Nazarene carpenter.